OAXFoundation/oaxfoundation.github.io/grant-program.markdown

                         <div class="section--title style-2 mr-4">Grant Program!</div>
                     </div>
                     <div class="section--description style-2 mt-4" style="font-weight: 400;">
                         <p class="mb-4">The OAX Foundation Grant is one of the many ways we want to give back to this community, by supporting and developing teams large and small.
-Whether it’s through research, DApps, platforms and portals or more, we look forward to hearing your ideas.</p>
+Whether it’s through research, DApps, AI applications, platforms and infrastructure, or more, we look forward to hearing your ideas.</p>
-                        <p>While the grant is provided only upon the sole discretion of OAX Foundation, there are certain parameters that the team focuses on generally when evaluating proposals.</p>
                     </div>
                 </div>
                 <div class="col d-flex flex-row justify-content-center align-items-top ml-lg-0">